benstreich/malicious-chinchillaV2/README.md

     (~!: melon; -d3...)
 Prompts you 3 additional synonyms that are thrown into the mix and are processesed depending on the other flags prompted.

+    All of the above can be combined of course

     (~!: party, lemon; -c...) when multiple keywords are prompted mc will generate every combination with the keywords and will process it depending on the other flags promnpted.